ziutek/emgo/README.md

 	apt-get install gcc-arm-none-eabi

 or better go to the [GNU ARM Embedded Toolchain website](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm) and download most recent toolchain.
-This is preffered version of toolchain, try use it before report any bug with compilation.
+This is preferred version of toolchain, try use it before report any bug with compilation.

 Installed toolchain contains set of arm-none-eabi-* binaries.
 Find their location and set required enviroment variables: